Doomlands/blookethack/README.md

+Daily alert ❗❗❗❗❗❗Hey guys I will be adding new hacks shortly but first lets try to get to 30 stars!

-Daily alert ❗❗❗❗❗❗All hacks working as of now but be carefull of ban!!!
+All hacks working as of now but be carefull of ban!!!